 To Datvisjvari Pass and Shatili

 Going down into the Argun river valley is easy and straightforward.
 I have to admit, this is one of the easiest high mountain passes in Georgia to drive, and one of the highest at that too.
-A lot of construction work is still going on, most specifically installing barriers, construction of water drains and building new bridges.
+A lot of construction work was still going on, most specifically installing barriers, construction of water drains and building new bridges.
 The road surface has been flattened and gives a very solid ride.

 Anatori and Mutso

-Time to head back to Tbilisi.
+So, time to head back to Tbilisi.
 It was an exhaustive but incredibly beautiful day that I would not have wanted to miss.